CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="module_CivoCloud/api.Webhook..updateWebhook"></a>

 #### Webhook~updateWebhook(id, [options]) ⇒ <code>Promise</code>
 creates and registers a new webhook onto the civo account.
+[PUT]

 **Kind**: inner method of [<code>Webhook</code>](#module_CivoCloud/api.Webhook)
 **Returns**: <code>Promise</code> - resolves with the newly created webhook or rejects with an error